 What is workers’ compensation?

 At its most basic level, workers’ compensation is insurance that is provided by employers who employ 5 or more employees.
-A pretty good summary of the laws dealing with workers’ compensation can be found here.

 What does workers’ compensation cover?